x-2mas/S.E.A.T/README.md

 ## F.A.Q

 **Q: Why is nothing working?**
 A: Stay calm.
 If you don't see any prompts while looking down, this usually means the pack hasn't loaded correctly.
 One way to check this is using your Advancements tab (Press L key to open).
 If the pack loaded correctly, it should show up there.
 If it didn't load correctly, or if something's not working, try reloading your world.
-If you have cheats enabled, use the '/reload' command or else, press F3 + T. Re-opening your world works too.
+If you have cheats enabled, use the '/reload' command or re-open your world.
-If none of that works, try using the '/datapack list' command to see if the packs were installed correctly.
+If that doesn't fix it, try using the '/datapack list' command to see if the packs were installed correctly.
 If they're not listed, you probably copied them into the wrong folder, or else the packs aren't compatible with your version of Minecraft.

 **Q: Does Right-Click to sit not work sometimes?**
 A: Yes, sometimes there's a bug where right-clicking doesn't seat you even if the prompt shows up.
 When that happens, just look/move around a tiny bit and try again.